jeanvirieux/Tomography_training/README.md

 An efficient code is available in C++ by Jean-Marie Mirebeau providing not only times, but also rays and sensitivity kernels.

-The code cand be found at the following address
+The code can be found at the following address

 https://github.com/Mirebeau/HamiltonFastMarching (alias HFM)
 ============================================================